-That’s why we gathered 18 of the best braids for short hair to try this year.
-From bohemian styles to elaborate zig-zag braids, we picked a variety of braids to help you channel your inner diva.
-Keep on scrolling if you want to slay new styles.
+If you’re searching for the best braids for short hair, we’ve gathered 35 of our favorites for you to try.
+From bohemian styles to intricate zig-zag braids, we picked a variety of braids to help you add versatility to your styling routine.

 It’s no shocker that cornrows have remained popular for a very long time.
-The long-lasting and versatile braid is perfect for women of all different hair textures and lengths.
-For the best results, we recommend using the Mizani 25 Miracle Milk Leave-In before you begin braiding to help moisturize your strands.
+The long-lasting and versatile braid is perfect for women of all different hair textures and lengths—but we particularly love these braids for short natural hair.
+For the best results, we recommend using the Mizani 25 Miracle Milk before you begin braiding to help moisturize your strands.

 If you’re someone who likes to keep your hair out of your face, this look is perfect for you.
 To begin, part your hair down the middle and craft two Dutch braids.
 Instead of braiding to the ends of your hair, however, secure each braid with a hair elastic at the nape of your neck to create cute little pigtails.